 Q805.
-What factors could have influenced trends in GHGs associated with natural gas and natural gas liquids supply?
+What factors could have influenced trends in GHGs associated with natural gas supply?

 A805.
 In general, the CO2 associated with natural gas supplied by local distribution companies (LDCs) varies due to fluctuations in weather, the relative price of natural gas compared to other fuels and the prevailing economic conditions.
 The annual CO2 reported for natural gas supply has ranged between a low of 709 million metric tons (MMT) in 2012 and a high of 815 MMT in 2018.
 The 2018 emissions were higher than previous years primarily because of the continued economic growth and a warmer than normal summer that resulted in higher electricity usage for air conditioning.